lamastex/lamastex.github.io/_pages/talks/2017/12/12_myMathJourney.md

 * switched to MS in Biometrics
 * switched to PhD in Mathematical Staitstics
 * first Post Doc in Mathematics, Dept of Maths, Cornell Univ, USA
-* second Postdoc in Statistical genetics, Dept of Stats, Oxford Univ., Oxford, UK
+* second Postdoc in Statistical genetics, Dept of Stats, Oxford Univ, UK
 * permanent position Lecturer/Senior Lecturer in New Zealand, Univ of Canterbury 2007-2016
 * took an industrial R&D detour in 2015 (data fusion for security and intelligence industry)
-* now here at maths Department at UU and working in Stockholm as consultant once a week
+* now here at Mathematics Department at UU and working in Stockholm as consultant once a week

 ---
 ---